US production has spiked while other countries look to reduce output, and ongoing sanctions against Iran have created an air of volatility.

 TMX isn’t the only pipeline to have made headlines over the last few months.
 TransCanada’s (TSX:TRP,NYSE:TRP) Keystone project, which is slated to carry crude oil from Hardisty, Alberta, to Steele City, Nebraska, received backing from the president again.
 It was the subject of a second presidential permit in April.

 Trump has been trying to get the project approved despite former President Barack Obama scrapping the project during his tenure.
 If approved, the pipeline will allow Canadian crude to make it into US markets as well as the Gulf of Mexico for shipping.

 Fears that Canadian prices could stumble further have impeded sector investment, while energy investment globally has grown.

-This sentiment was echoed in a recent report from the Fraser Institute, noting that business investment is down across most sectors of the economy, especially mining and oil and gas.
+This sentiment was echoed in a recent report from the Fraser Institute, which notes that business investment is down across most sectors of the economy, especially mining and oil and gas.

 As Pinney pointed out, the issue is a bit more complex than sheer lack of new investment.
 He noted that Alberta’s current curtailment, as well as the bottleneck in transport, is impacting sector growth.

 “Drilling activity for crude oil has been lower this year compared to last, as producers’ confidence is impacted by ongoing market access constraints,” he said.
 “The need to remain within production limits mandated via the curtailment program may also have impacted producer drilling activity.”